yli3/GetData_CourseProject/README.md

 The 30 subjects were divided into `train` (21 subjects) and `test` (9 subjects) groups.
 All subjects performed each activity multiple times, and numerous measurement data were collected for each trial.
 Of these, we are interested in 66 measurements.
 Those measurements and the data structure of the output are described in detail in the included **CodeBook.md**.

-Our aim is to merge the `train` and `test` sets and provide a unified tidy data set containing the 66 measures of interest for each trial record.
+Our aim is to merge the `train` and `test` sets and provide two tidy datasets: one containing records of the 66 measures of interest for all trials, and one containing average values of the 66 measures over trials conducted by the same subject for the same activity.

 ## Instructions

-Data cleaning will be done in **R** using the provided **run_analysis.R** file.
-This file contains a function `run_analysis()` which must be called after the file is sourced.
+Source `run_analysis.R` and call the function `run_analysis()`.
+The data files are expected to be located in a `./data` subdirectory of the working directory; it will be automatically acquired if not present.

-Be aware that runtime may be long.
-Additionally, `run_analysis` will download and unzip the ~60MB archive containing the source dataset if it is not already present.
+*n.b.* the .zip file provides data in a folder called "UCI HAR Dataset".
+This folder should be **renamed** to `data` open extraction; alternatively, leave download and extraction to `run_analysis`.

-### run_analysis()
+### run_analysis() Specification

 - **Description**: Acquires and cleans the Human Activity Recognition data to project specifications.
 - **Arguments**: None.